- Way to produce metadata

 If URL has

-Track properties also can be specified when adding a clip URL.
-This is done similarly to Metadata overriding except that the prefix is
+Track properties also can be specified when adding video URL.
+This is done similarly to metadata overriding except that the prefix is

 Possible values for track properties are the same as in custom metadata fields except that the suffixes are different (for example, to specify view count one should use